 The Health Assessment Advisory Service pays expenses:

-We will also pay for fares of a companion, relative, carer or young children who would otherwise be left unattended.
+We will also pay for fares of a companion, relative, carer or young children who would otherwise be alone.
 If you wish to claim for an authorised companion to travel with you, call us on 0800 288 8777 before the assessment and let us know.

-To have your expenses paid, you will need to fill out and submit an expense form.
+To have your expenses paid, you will need to fill out and send an expense form.
 You may ask the receptionist at the Assessment Centre for help filling out the form.
 Please keep all of your receipts.
-You should receive payment for your expenses approximately two weeks after you submit the form.
+You should receive payment for your expenses approximately two weeks after you send the form.

 What to bring to the assessment